jverzani/SymPyCore.jl/docs/src/Tutorial/manipulation.md

 ----

-Either way, we get a Symbol with the name "x" [#symbols-fn]_.
+Either way, we get a Symbol with the name "`x`".
 For the number in the expression, 2, we got `Integer(2)`.  `Integer` is the SymPy class for integers.
 It is similar to the Python built-in type `int`, except that `Integer` plays nicely with other SymPy types.